GHJMorsink/milliPillarStimulator/README.md

 ### Additional
 -----------

 Use a terminal program at the PC side.
-For Windows there are 'Putty', 'TeraTerm', and many more.
+For Windows there are 'PuTTY', 'TeraTerm', and many more.
 Set the serial port to '19200 baud, 8 bits, No parity, 1 stopbit'.

 Note for PuTTY: